mozilla/coverage-crawler/README.md

 ## Software requirements

-- You should have Python >=3.5 and pip for Python >=3.5 installed on your computer to run the program.
+- You will need python>=3.5, pip for python>=3.5 and [Mercurial](https://www.mercurial-scm.org/) source control management tools installed on your machine to run the script.

 ## Usage as a script